retailcrm/api-client-php/README.md

 composer require php-http/curl-client nyholm/psr7 php-http/message retailcrm/api-client-php:"~6.0"
 ```

-If you have not used `composer` before, include an autoloader into your project.
+If you have not used `composer` before, include an autoloader in your project.
 ```php
 require 'path/to/vendor/autoload.php';
 ```